formicalab/AFDUtilities/README.md

 You can combine both parameters as needed.

 ## Output
-- Console table of certificate details for each Front Door (classic) endpoint.
+- Console table of certificate details for each Front Door / CDN (classic) endpoint.
 - Optional CSV file with the same information if `-ExportCsvPath` is specified.

 ## Example